 The real thing that should be stressed is patience.
 The Sounders have proven that they have a strong understanding of what they are doing with their roster and will continue to do things that are in the best interest of the club and for the purpose of winning trophies.

-Topics: Andrew Duran
+Tags: Andrew Duran